 - Standardization - By parsing your different addresses and putting them in the one consistent format as defined by the USPS, you make sure each address is in the format with the correct syntax that will be most understandable for the next steps.

-- De-duplication - Once the addresses are standardized and validated, it is now easy to eliminate duplicates.
-Now, the address only appears in your merged database one time.
+- De-duplication - Once the addresses are standardized and validated, it's now easy to eliminate duplicates.
+Now, the address only appears in your merged, standardized address database one time.
 If you did de-duplication before standardizing and validating, many duplicate addresses would be missed.

 You have completed the cleanse.
 Standardizing, validating, and removing duplicates are important steps in data management hygiene.

 If an address is worth keeping it will be standardized and validated.
-Integrating regular scrubbing to your databases of addresses makes them reliable.
+Integrating regular scrubbing into your databases of addresses makes them reliable.
 With reliable addresses, you can better track the lifetime value of your customers and more clearly see their purchase patterns.
-Not to mention the money you can save by reducing postage on undeliverable mail now that you have reliable customer address data.
+Not to mention the money you can save by reducing postage on undeliverable mail now that you have reliable customer address records.

-Address standardization makes addresses as easy to understand as possible for the USPS, and computer databases.
+Using an address standardization service makes addresses as easy to understand as possible for the USPS, and computer databases.
 It does this by putting all addresses in a simple standard format.
 Standardization factors in spelling, casing, abbreviations, postal codes, and many more special cases.
-And, after finishing this article, you now have all the tools you need to standardize and validate your addresses.
+And, after finishing this article, you now have all the address standardization tools you need to validate your addresses.

 To easily standardize one address or many, try Smarty's address validation service for free.
-We have a postal address validator.
+We've got a postal address validator.
 We also have a bulk address validator.
-Best of all, we have a collection of validation APIs so that you can standardize addresses in your own programs or forms.
+Best of all, we've got a collection of validation APIs so that you can standardize addresses in your own programs or forms.